modin-project/modin/docs/developer/architecture.rst

 .. image:: /img/component_view.png
    :align: center

-For the simplicity the other backend systems - Dask and MPI are omitted and only Ray execution is shown.
+For the simplicity the other execution systems - Dask and MPI are omitted and only Ray execution is shown.

 * Dataframe subsystem is the backbone of the dataframe holding and query compilation.
 It is responsible for dispatching the ingress/egress to the appropriate module, getting the Pandas API and calling the query